 She participated also in several contemporary music projects, as such opera HUMMUS by Zad Moultaka, produced by Opera Lab Europa in 2017, in the role of Truika and more recently she performed in the contemporary opera Tudo Nunca Sempre o Mesmo Diferente Nada by Tiago Cutileiro, in the role of Narrator, produced by the Arte no Tempo association.

 In 2016 she made her debut as Hansel in the opera Hansel and Gretel by Humperdinck (presented during the Temporada Darcos in its Portuguese version, by Alexandre Delgado), under Mário João Alves and conducted by Nuno Côrte-Real.
 Earlier in 2016, she joined the cast of Dialogue des Carmelites at the Teatro Nacional de São Carlos, conducted by João Paulo Santos and directed by Luís Miguel Sintra.

-Awarded a scholarship from the Gulbenkian Foundation, she participated in various ENOA (European Network of Opera Academies) workshops, which gave her the opportunity to collaborate in various opera projects, such as “Il Signor Bruschino” by Rossini, singing the role of Marianna (2015), and Puccini’s “Gianni Schicci” in the role of Vecchia (2016).
-She also received coaching from Claudio Desderi, Larissa Diadkova and Sergei Leiferkus.
+Awarded a scholarship from the Gulbenkian Foundation, she participated in various ENOA (European Network of Opera Academies) workshops, which gave her the opportunity to collaborate in various opera projects, received coaching from Claudio Desderi, Larissa Diadkova and Sergei Leiferkus.

-She currently teaches singing at the Conservatories of Music of Castelo Branco and of Covilhã.
-Nélia Gonçalves holds a degree in Economics from the Faculty of Economics of the University of Coimbra.
+She currently teaches singing at the Conservatories of Music of Castelo Branco and of Covilhã (Portugal).